On-call information resources

 • Pharmacists are not experts on poisonings, and you should normally ask the person contacting you to ring the National Poisons Information Service themselves.

-• Toxbase - has clinical advice on poisonings including antidotes.
+• Toxbase - free but registration required.
+Has clinical advice on poisonings including antidotes.

 Pregnancy